Cool John Ferguson: Life and career

-At the Penn Center on Saint Helena Island, Ferguson was recruited almost 25 years ago to join a fledgling Music Maker Relief Foundation.
-Ferguson has worked as Music Maker's Director of Creative Development since the 1990s.
+At the Penn Center on Saint Helena Island, Ferguson was recruited to join a fledgling Music Maker Relief Foundation.
+Ferguson worked as Music Maker's Director of Creative Development from the 1990s.
 In 2003, Ferguson performed at the AmeriServ Johnstown Folkfest.
 In the early 2000s, he released his albums Guitar Heaven; the seasonal effort, Cool Yule; plus Cool John Ferguson; all issued by Music Maker.
 In 2007, Ferguson relocated to Atlanta with his wife, where he started his own record label, Cool John Recordings.
 Ferguson's own With These Hands was the first release for the new label.
-The album contained fifteen original tracks, ten of them incorporating vocals, encompassing blues, R&B, funk, rock and occasional Latin rhythms.
+The album contained 15 original tracks, ten of them incorporating vocals, encompassing blues, R&B, funk, rock and occasional Latin rhythms.

 Ferguson was noted by Living Blues magazine for two years running as 'Most Outstanding Guitarist.'
-His work with Music Maker has seen him responsible for scores of albums being recorded by lesser known blues, folk and country artists, many of them at the veteran stage of their careers.
-He played in a fundraiser for the Foundation in Washington, D.C. with Ironing Board Sam, and was featured in a photographic essay called "Music Makers", which was picked up by Garden & Gun magazine.
+His work with Music Maker saw him responsible for scores of albums being recorded by lesser known blues, folk and country artists, many of them at the veteran stage of their careers.
+He played in a fundraiser for the Foundation in Washington, D.C., with Ironing Board Sam, and was featured in a photographic essay called "Music Makers", which was picked up by Garden & Gun magazine.
 Ferguson appeared in the documentary film, Toot Blues (2008), about the formation and early days of the Music Maker Relief Foundation.

 To mark the occasion of fellow Beaufort native, Joe Frazier's death in 2011, Ferguson played an electric version of "The Star-Spangled Banner" at the Henry C. Chambers Waterfront Park.
-In addition, Ferguson regularly plays in two churches in Atlanta each Sunday.
+In addition, Ferguson regularly played in two churches in Atlanta each Sunday.

-Often dressed in his trademark flat-brimmed stetson hat, Ferguson continues to play his Fender Stratocaster upside down.
+Often dressed in his trademark flat-brimmed stetson hat, Ferguson continued to play his Fender Stratocaster upside down until his death.

+Cool John Ferguson died on August 12, 2025, at the age of 71.